 6. Payment terms and schedules in the statement of work

 This category describes pricing for the work to be done and terns and schedules when the payments will be made.
 Payment terms and schedules section of the sow includes the total cost of the work, including outside expenses and labor costs that will occur during the project.
 The payment terms can be set up via

 - By schedule – As the name suggests, the model of payment is fixed as per the scheduled days that have been already decided.
 It is best for the supplier as it implies guarantee payment even if the deliverables are nor delivered.

 - By deliverable or milestone – This model of payment is paid after completing every deliverable or milestone.
 It is best for the client because, in case of delay, they are not liable to make payments until and unless the deliverables are delivered.

-This section of the statement of work includes anything that might have escaped notice earlier on.
+This section of the sow includes anything that might have escaped notice earlier on.
 It includes

 - Industry-related particular standards if they have not been considered in other parts of the statement of work